-There are a lot of factors that go into finding the right opportunities and finding the right commercial real estate developer.
+There are a number of factors that go into finding the right opportunities and finding the right commercial real estate developer.
 So, let’s take a look at these six questions you should be asking when looking for the right commercial real estate developer to partner with.

 Knowing as much as you can about a business partner’s background is a must, no matter what industry you’re in.
 Researching a commercial real estate developer’s company history, services, scale, and project portfolio will help you determine the experience and capabilities of the firm to meet your needs.
 Knowing if the company has a history as a preferred developer and speaking with previous and current clients will also provide great insight into just how well a developer has met the needs of those clients.